 - using technical terms only where necessary and explaining those terms clearly - avoiding boilerplate wording - using concrete terms and examples - using charts and tables where it makes the disclosure easier to understand. - 1.5 Signature and Certificates The directors, trustee or manager of an investment fund are not required to file signed or certified continuous disclosure documents.
-They are responsible for the information in the investment fund's disclosure documents whether or not a document is signed or certified, and it is an offence under securities legislation to make a false or misleading statement in any required document. - 1.6 Filings on SEDAR All documents required to be filed under the Instrument must be filed in accordance with National Instrument 13-101 System for Electronic Document Analysis and Retrieval (SEDAR). - 1.7 Corporate Law Requirements Some investment funds may be subject to requirements of corporate law that address matters similar to those addressed by the Instrument, and which may impose additional or more onerous requirements.
-For example, applicable corporate law may require investment funds to deliver annual financial statements to securityholders.
-This Instrument cannot provide exemptions from these requirements.
+They are responsible for the information in the investment fund's disclosure documents whether or not a document is signed or certified, and it is an offence under securities legislation to make a false or misleading statement in any required document. - 1.6 Electronic Transmission to a Securities Regulatory Authority or Regulator National Instrument 13-103 System for Electronic Data Analysis and Retrieval + (SEDAR+) prescribes that each document that is required or permitted to be provided to a securities regulatory authority or regulator must be transmitted to the securities regulatory authority or regulator electronically through the System for Electronic Data Analysis and Retrieval + (SEDAR+).